-The impact of a sequestration on the IHS will be highly variable, as well as the availability of third party resources to ameliorate budget reductions to critical care areas.
+The impact of a sequestration on the IHS will be highly variable, both based on the overall sequester level, as well as the availability of third party resources to ameliorate budget reductions to critical care areas.

-Budget Impact: This will result in no change to IHS's funding.
+Budget Impact: While resulting in no change to IHS's funding, this proposal would increase the amount of sequestered funding taken from remaining non-exempt agencies.